It is important to manage the recruitment process properly in order to avoid disputes or even litigation in the Employment Tribunal.

 - Are any reasonable adjustments required for interviewees who might be disabled?

 - Personal information which discloses the applicants age, gender, race or sexual orientation might cause issues.
+Employers often view applicants' profiles on Facebook or LinkedIn and any decisions should not be based on one of the protected characteristics which might be disclosed by such websites.

 - When making an offer of employment a clear offer letter should be drafted which sets out the basis of the offer and, in particular, any conditions such as favourable references, confirmation of qualifications and confirmation of the employee's right to work in the UK.